johnston9/MS3-Shot-Caller/README.md

    if the site is to develope further.
    See Image page below for more on that issue.

+6. Lighthouse gave me a Best Practices report for the department message pages and the Images page saying Browser errors were logged to the console when an image is not found.
+I added a onerror inline default image to display.
+On for the message pages to let whoever posted the message containing the image the default image tells them they should check the URL.
+On the image page the default image just says "Available Soon" which will let admin fix it without letting anyone know they may have made an error.
+But still an error will log to the console but all users will be aware of what is happening and what to do.

 ### Issues Resolved

 1. On first report Lighthouse gave me an accessibility note for the sidenav icon not having a name or label.